 - Intravenous ketamine.
 Some studies show that low doses of intravenous ketamine, a strong anesthetic, may substantially alleviate pain.

 - Medicines to lower blood pressure.
 Sometimes high blood pressure medications, including prazosin (Minipress), phenoxybenzamine (Dibenzyline) and clonidine can help to control pain.

 - Heat therapy.
 Applying heat may offer relief of swelling and discomfort on skin that feels cool.

-- Physical therapy.
-Gentle, guided exercising of the affected limbs might help decrease pain and improve range of motion and strength.
+- Physical or occupational therapy.
+Gentle, guided exercising of the affected limbs or modifying daily activities might help decrease pain and improve range of motion and strength.
 The earlier the disease is diagnosed, the more effective exercises might be.

 - Mirror therapy.
 This type of therapy uses a mirror to help trick the brain.
 Sitting before a mirror or mirror box, you move the healthy limb so that the brain perceives it as the limb that is affected by CRPS.
 Research shows that this type of therapy might help improve function and reduce pain for those with CRPS.